 Following World War II, Jim Crow segregation came under increasing attack.
 In 1947, Jackie Robinson broke the color line in baseball when he joined the Brooklyn Dodgers, and in 1948, President Truman issued an executive order officially desegregating the U.S. armed forces.
 In 1950, the Supreme Court ruled that the University of Texas must admit a black man, Herman Sweatt, to the law school because the state did not provide equal education for him.

 But the Supreme Court’s 1954 decision in Brown v.
 Board of Education overturned the Court’s 1896 decision in Plessy, holding that segregated facilities were “inherently unequal.”
 In some states, it took many years to implement this decision.

 In the middle of the 20th century, generations of resistance to segregation culminated in the Civil Rights movement.
 African Americans launched widespread demonstrations and other public protests to demand the rights and protections provided by the Constitution.
 Throughout the 1960s, Jim Crow was dismantled piece by piece through legislation that made it illegal to segregate public facilities, suppress voting, discriminate in housing, or prohibit interracial marriage.

 A march on Washington by over 200,000 people in 1963 dramatized the movement to end Jim Crow.
-Any remaining discriminatory laws were overruled by the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
+The Civil Rights Act of 1964 and the Voting Rights Act of 1965 overruled any remaining discriminatory laws.
 However, it would take years of action and court challenges to enforce the laws, and the impact of a century of segregation can still be felt today.